Ethan Reiff and Cyrus Voris: 2010s

 In 2014, the duo were brought on by Fox 21 Television Studios and TNT to serve as showrunners for the pilot and forthcoming series, Legends starring Sean Bean.
-Reiff and Voris helped hire the writing staff and ran development, generating multiple episodic stories & teleplays, but left the series prior to production.
+Reiff and Voris helped hire the writing staff and ran development, generating multiple episodic stories and teleplays, but left the series prior to production.
 The pair are credited as contributing writers on the first three episodes.